George Floyd protests in Richmond, Virginia: June

-Despite the city-wide curfew, protests continued into the early morning hours of June 1.
-Approximately 100 to 200 protesters were arrested.
+Despite the city-wide curfew, riots continued into the early morning hours of June 1.
+Approximately 100 to 200 rioters were arrested.
 Police reports indicated that there was less damage sustained than previous nights.
 It was reported that several dumpsters, cars, and additional buildings were set on fire.

 Throughout the day there were small protests around the Lee and Stuart monuments.
 Around 5:30 to 6:00 p.m., several hundred protesters gathered near the city's Central Office District blocking streets.
-Around 7:20 p.m., about forty minutes prior to curfew, Richmond police tear gassed a group of about 500 or 600 protestors that had gathered near the Stuart and Lee monuments.
+Around 7:20 p.m., about forty minutes prior to curfew, Richmond police tear gassed a group of about 500 or 600 protesters that had gathered near the Stuart and Lee monuments.
 At the time of the tear gassing, the protesters were peaceful and kneeling, while chanting "Why are we here?
 LOVE!".
 Drone footage showed the police standing in a diamond formation, with two officers in the center throwing or firing the first tear gas canisters.
 This posture and formation of officers indicated that this was a premeditated action, and not a response to being separated from their group as initially tweeted by the police department.
 Later, the RPD tweeted that protesters were attempting to topple the statues.
 The tear gassing was met with harsh criticism, and the police issued an apology.

 On the morning of June 2, Mayor Stoney addressed the press and citizens at Richmond City Hall regarding the police attacks on protesters on June 1.
 He publicly apologized for the actions of the RPD.
 Citizens called on Stoney to fire and arrest the police officers involved in the tear gassing, with some calling on Stoney to resign as mayor.
 Stoney joined protesters in their June 2 march as part of a promise to listen to the concerns and demands of protesters.